gilcrest/diygoapi/README.md

 The following is an in-depth walkthrough of this project.
 This is a demo API, so the "business" intent of it is to support basic CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) operations for a movie database.
 All paths to files or directories are from the project root.

-> IMPORTANT (2/13/2022): I have recently changed the way errors are handled in this repo.
-I am no longer reliant on [github.com/pkg/errors](github.com/pkg/errors) for stack tracing.
-I now have a home-grown solution that I am going to prepare a blog about next.
-For the time being, one can still use github.com/pkg/errors with this project, however, by default it is not used.
-I also need to update the README below.
-The blog and README is my next priority.

 ## Minimum Requirements

 - [Go](https://go.dev/)